yeohyeeteng/github-slideshow/_posts/0000-01-02-yeohyeeteng.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Yee Teng's slide!"
 ---
+This is my awesome GitHub slide!
-This is yeohyeeteng's slide... but what is a slide in GitHub?
-LOL~ Use the left arrow to go back!
+Use the left arrow to go back!